STANDARD LICENSE; PLEASE SEE ADDITIONAL ASSET FOR FULL LICENSE TERMS.

 Journalism with Media Studies BA (Hons)

-This degree course gives you a critical and practical understanding of the media while providing a grounding in journalism disciplines and techniques.
-Learn from expert journalists who have experience working on international, national, regional and online publications.
+Gain a critical and practical understanding of the media with journalism disciplines and techniques.
+Learn from experts that have worked on international, national, regional, and online publications.

 University of Portsmouth Connected Degree - 3 year course with 4th year placement